Visiting Ireland’s Bunratty Castle

 Durty Nelly’s Pub

-If you are driving to Bunratty Castle, you will see Bunratty Castle of the main highway as it can’t be missed.
+If you are driving to Bunratty Castle, you will see Bunratty off the main highway as it can’t be missed.
 Right beside the Castle, you will see from the motorway is a bright yellow building.

 This is Durty Nelly’s and it is one of Ireland’s most famous pubs and offers a truly unique Irish experience through its history and character.
 Often copied but never replaced this truly unique piece of Irish heritage dates back to 1620.
 Enjoy the craic here in the pub where there’s live Traditional Irish music seven nights a week and festivals all year.